 Technologies like in-vessel composting (IVC) and mechanical biological treatment (MBT) require mixed organic feedstocks with some amount of food waste to work optimally, and it is possible that separate collection of food waste may compromise the viability of these technologies.
 Separately collected food waste could be mixed, post collection, with garden waste and be composted using IVC technology.
-However, we would not want separately collected food waste to be remixed with residual waste to be treated using an MBT as the output material would not be able to achieve end of waste status and be considered recycled.
+However, we would not want separately collected food waste to be treated using an MBT as the output material would not be able to achieve end of waste status and be considered recycled.